-- · Photocopy of your current educator's license - Letter on school letterhead signed by a school official (i.e., superintendent, principal, human resource director) stating that you have completed at least three years of teaching while licensed.
+- · Photocopy of your current educator's license - Letter on school letterhead signed by a school official (i.e., superintendent, principal, human resource director) stating that you have completed the required years of experience under the required license.

 Students who do not submit this documentation may be admitted to the program by signing a waiver stating that they understand that they will not be eligible for licensure at the completion of the program.